StephenLover/COMP6443SomethingAwesome/README.md

 Also, I got some exercises for padding oracles and I write the solution in the "PaddingOraclesExercises.pdf", to help the visiors and I to review later.

+** If you can not view the pdf online ,please download it in your local machine and open it.